SystemsApproach/5G/intro.rst

 different architecture.

-The requirements for this architecture are ambitious, and can be summarized as having three primary objectives:
+The requirements for this architecture are ambitious, and can be summarized as having three main objectives:

 - To support *Massive Internet-of-Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low